ghc-proposals/ghc-proposals/proposals/0370-modifiers.rst

 ``oneShot`` are given types like the identity function, but they are really modifiers on the variable that comes afterwards.
 We might imagine making their special status more explicit by writing them ``%inline`` or ``%oneShot``.
+This would require attaching modifiers to expressions, which this proposal does not address.

 Proposed Change Specification
 -----------------------------